“Blooming cheerfully, seemingly unaware of their scarcity,

 Global Forest Watch, News Roundup: Week of 4.10.2015

-Here’s -> a sequence of maps <- tracking loss
+Here’s -> a sequence of maps <- tracking forest loss

 for what is now the United States.

-The loss of real social security, which is basic to anyone’s survival.
-Because, if my money runs out, I will be ok so long as there is still water for drinking, roots for digging, and leaves for harvesting.
-And all the latter intact biodiverse community provides.
-And all the latter is discarded in the rush for gold and oil.
+For, if the money runs out, I will be ok so long as there is still water for drinking, roots for digging, and leaves for harvesting.
+And all the latter intact biodiverse community provides in a co-creative process some call nature or life.
+Up to now discarded in the rush for gold and more.

 While old-growth will not be revived within a 21st century child’s lifetime, the 21st century child can and rather must participate in seeding this revival.
 Humans are far from alone here, though pretending isolation has proven to create an isolated existence – inhumane cities absent of plants and farms absent of soils and pollinators.
 All this is far from healthy for humans.
 What is truly spiritually, physically, emotionally, vocationally, and socially healthy for human beings is healthy for the entire biodiverse community.

-Extinction Witness extends gratitude to the following short list of groups and individuals, more or less familiar to us, who work tirelessly to protect and regenerate forest communities.
+Extinction Witness extends gratitude to the following short list of groups and individuals, more or less familiar to us, who work tirelessly to promote, protect and regenerate forest communities.
+Please read and sign this Vow 2 Act signaling intent and committing in practice to peaceful existence while we exist.

 Alianza Arkana — Peruvian Amazon